bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

    \int_0^T H(t) dX(t) \tag{29}

 where :math:`X(t)` and :math:`H(t)` are two special types of stochastic processes.
+A few questions immediately come to mind:

+1. *What "thing" do we get out of the stochastic integral?*  This is pretty simple, it's another stochastic process, although it's not immediately clear that should be case, but rather something that becomes more obvious once we see the definition.
-The definition of the integral is conceptually too different from a plain old `Riemannian integral <https://en.wikipedia.org/wiki/Riemann_integral>`__ that we learn in first year calculus, but the key difference is that :math:`X(t)` that has non-zero quadratic variation (e.g. Brownian motion).
+2. *How do we deal with the limits of integration being in terms of time :math:`t` but the integrand and integrator being stochastic processes with time index set* :math:`t`?
+We'll see below that the definition of the integral is conceptually not too different from a plain old `Riemannian integral
-This results in a different set of "rules" of how to work with these types of integrals.
-Don't worry about the details for now, we'll work out all these in the later subsections.
+   <https://en.wikipedia.org/wiki/Riemann_integral>`__ that we learn in
+   regular calculus, but with some key differences due to the nature of the stochastic processes we use (e.g. Brownian motion).
+3. *How do we deal with the non-continuous derivative of the integrator, which manifests itself with non-zero quadratic variation?*  We'll see that this results in one of the big differences with regular calculus.
+   Choices that didn't matter, suddenly matter, and the result produces different outputs from the integration operation.

 All the depth we went into on stochastic processes in the previous section is about to pay off!
 We'll have to use all of those ideas in order to properly